-- () Note: "failing" constitutes scoring below the 50th percentile in any one of the separate fitness tests, determined by gender and age, as outlined in Attachments.
-"Retesting" is only required on that section(s) of the test which was failed, not on the entire physical fitness test.) - (a) The first failure shall result in written feedback to the employee, not incorporated into the employee's official personnel file or performance evaluation, and the employee shall be retested within sixty (60) ninety (90) days.
-An employee who fails the test may also be required to participate in a fitness plan developed in conjunction with the fitness program coordinator. - (b) Failure on the retest shall result in a written feedback incorporated into the employee's official personnel file, notwithstanding any contrary provisions of Articles 12 and 14, and the employee shall be retested again within sixty (60) ninety (90) days.
-An employee who fails the test a second time may also be required to participate in a fitness plan developed in conjunction with the fitness program coordinator. - (c) Failure on the third test shall result in an unsatisfactory performance rating incorporated into the employee's official personnel file, and a retest between sixty (60) ninety (90) days.
-An employee who fails this third test may also be required to participate in a fitness plan developed in conjunction with the fitness program coordinator. - (d) An employee may request to be retested in less than sixty (60) days after a first, second, or third test failure.
-The Department will make a good faith effort to accommodate such early retesting requests, subject to the operating needs of the Department. - (e) The fourth failure shall result in imposition of a separation/warning period for sixty (60) days.
+(\) Note: "failing" constitutes scoring below the 50th percentile in the stationary rower machine test of choice.
+"Retesting" upon failing the test of choice (500 Meter Row; 4 Minute Fitness Test; Concept Rower VO2 Max Chart).

+(a) The first failure shall result in written feedback to the employee, not incorporated into the employee's official personnel file or performance evaluation, and the employee shall be retested within sixty (60) - ninety (90) days.
+An employee who fails the test may also be required to participate in a fitness plan developed in conjunction with the fitness program coordinator.

+(b) Failure on the retest shall result in a written feedback incorporated into the employee's official personnel file, notwithstanding any contrary provisions of Articles 12 and 14, and the employee shall be retested again within sixty (60) - ninety (90) days.
+An employee who fails the test a second time may also be required to participate in a fitness plan developed in conjunction with the fitness program coordinator.

+(c) Failure on the third test shall result in an unsatisfactory performance rating incorporated into the employee's official personnel file, and a retest between sixty (60) - ninety (90) days.
+An employee who fails this third test may also be required to participate in a fitness plan developed in conjunction with the fitness program coordinator.

+(d) An employee may request to be retested in less than sixty (60) days after a first, second, or third test failure.
+The Department will make a good faith effort to accommodate such early retesting requests, subject to the operating needs of the Department.

+(e) The fourth failure shall result in imposition of a separation/warning period for sixty (60) days.
 During the sixty (60) days separation/warning period, the employee may retest twice.
 If the employee cannot pass the test on either retest, then the Department may, after notification to the employee, separate the employee from his/her position.
 Such separation shall be based upon inability to meet the physical fitness test requirements.
 However, the appointing authority may consider any evidence of mitigating or extenuating circumstances that the employee may wish to submit.
-At the request of the appointing authority, and with the approval of the Commissioner of Human Resources, an employee separated from employment hereunder, may, at the sole discretion of the employer and based on the employee's mitigating or extenuating circumstances, be granted RIF reemployment rights in the same manner and to the same extent as specified in Article 20, Section 3(e) of this contract.
-The employee shall not be eligible for reemployment in a Fish and Wildlife Department law enforcement position. - 14. (a) An affected employee, who is excused from required participation due to documented illness or injury, and who retests and passes within three (3) months of the missed semi-annual testing date, will be eligible to receive the incentive award for such passing score. - (b) When an affected employee, who is required to participate, fails a semi-annual test, and who retests and passes on the first retest, will be eligible to receive one-half (1/2) of the incentive award for the "Average" score as listed in Section 6, above. - 15.
-The employer shall ensure that materials and documents relating to health and risk profile, medical and disability information, and medical waivers are maintained by the Department in a manner which ensures confidentiality; and that such information is only accessed by, or provided to, department officials who are responsible to manage the program, or other Fish and Wildlife Department staff with a legitimate work-related need to know.
+At the request of the appointing authority, and with the approval of the Commissioner of Human Resources, an employee separated from employee's mitigating or extenuating circumstances, be granted RIF reemployment rights in the same manner and to the same extent as specified in Article 20, Section 3(e) of this contract.
+The employee shall not be eligible for reemployment in a Fish and Wildlife Department law enforcement position.

+13. (a) An affected employee, who is excused from required participation due to documented illness or injury, and who retests and passes within three (3) months of the missed semi-annual testing date, will be eligible to receive the incentive award for such passing score.

+(b) When an affected employee, who is required to participate, fails a semi-annual test, and who retests and passes on the first retest, will be eligible to receive one-half (1/2) of the incentive award for the "Average" score as listed in Section 6, above.

+14. The employer shall ensure that materials and documents relating to health and risk profile, medical and disability information, and medical waivers are maintained by the Department in a manner which ensures confidentiality; and that such information is only accessed by, or provided to, department officials who are responsible to manage the program, or other Fish and Wildlife Department staff with a legitimate work-related need to know.
-16. Attachments:

-- I. Fitness Assessment and Profile Sheet

-- II.
-Fitness Standards

-- III.
-Employment Agreement

-- IV.
-Minimum Physical Fitness Standards